-Hartlepool United have been issued with a third winding up order in less than eight months.
+Hartlepool United issued with further winding up order petition

 But the club's chairman Gary Coxall is insisting the matter has been "sorted".

 A petition for a winding up order by Her Majesty’s Revenue and Customs was listed in London’s High Court today.

 And the Mail understands it is in relation to the same issue which plagued the club two months ago - an unpaid tax bill.